 Continuing on her way, Aqua heads into the basement lab until she reaches its heart, the chamber where the queen kept her Magic Mirror, which still remains.
 Oh, this could be interesting!
 I wonder how the Mirror will behave without its mistress?
 Will it—wait, wait, wait a second.
 I forgot this was Kingdom Hearts and nothing interesting will ever happen to expand the mythos of the various Disney worlds.
 Carry on in whatever neutral fashion you’ve chosen to go with today, that’s fine.
 I have to accept these things.

 The game did bother to provide a little variety in this refight, and in doing so it revealed that once again, Aqua was meant to go later in the game than her brothers.
 Namely, this is just Terra’s fight plus a single attack.
 Not that it’s a very good attack!
 The spirit just pops out of the mirrored ground and spits a single fireball sort-of-but-not-really in your direction, mostly leaving himself open.
-If you are hit by the fireball you get Confused, and that makes me feel like the attack is more of an additional threat than an additional weakness, but it’s a real thin line!
+If you are hit by the fireball you get Confused, and that makes me feel like the attack is just dangerous enough to consider a mild threat instead of a total weakness for the boss, but it’s a real thin line!

 In the Castle of Dreams, where the former theme is right there in the title, all three storylines make express points to talk about the power of dreams, and what the characters dream will happen to them in the future.
-Tera even talks to Aqua about it as he is going on his way, and it cause Aqua to remark that everything’s going to be fine.
+Terra even talks to Aqua about it as he is going on his way, and it cause Aqua to remark that everything’s going to be fine.
 Aurora’s plight in the Enchanted Dominion is an obvious example of sleep, as is Terra succumbing to sleep but being used as a prop in Maleficent and Xehanort’s scam, but dreams are present here as well.
 Remember: Ven experienced a flashback to Aurora’s life in the forest during which she and Prince Phillip sang about dreams coming true, a flashback that was so important to these resource-parched game developers that they gave Aurora an alternate outfit and even gave her a voice actress who otherwise probably wouldn’t have been a part of the production, even though they couldn’t be arsed to animate Aurora outside of the epilogue and end credits.
 However, the Dwarf Woodlands have nearly no mention of “dreams” (hold that thought), only of sleep.
-In fact, like the Enchanted Dominion, sleep is so important to the developers that they created a scene just to tie the theme into the overall plot.
+In fact, like the Enchanted Dominion, sleep is so important to the developers that they created the scene with young Aqua and Ven just to tie the theme into the overall plot.
+So is it “dreams” or “sleep?”

 So… dreams and sleep.
 Can we stretch this out any further?
 Dreams are later mentioned with the Million Dreams Award in Disney Town, and we see more of it with Zack and Hercules wanting to be heroes, but there’s nothing in Deep Space, or at least nothing so explicit.
 Where were they trying to go with all of this?
 You’ve probably already guessed that it probably had something to do with the game’s title: “Birth by Sleep.”
 And we will be getting a few more clues as to what that means towards the end of the game.
 But unfortunately… not much.
 And maybe that’s not surprising?
 After all, if this “sleep and dreams” arc was supposed to provide part of our understanding of “birth by sleep,” then things were already damaged.
 But that raises a new question: did they realize they had damaged their title theme, or did the stress of editing throw the theme out with the bathwater?
 I have a theory on that that I’m going to discuss at the very, very end of this, and you’re not going to like it one little bit, but I think it might be possible.

 Returning to the present, Aqua says “Maybe Ven left… because it was his time?”
 So, like… we’re done, right?
-This is the end of Aqua’s other mission.
+This is the end of Aqua’s mission to bring Ven home.
+She acknowledges that she shouldn’t.
 There’s no conceivable way it could continue after this resolution.
 Game over.
 Come back next update for WHAT THE HELL IS WRONG WITH THIS STORY STRUCTURE?

 You get a Deck Capacity upgrade for clearing the Magic Mirror.
 I also want to clarify that Aqua does, in fact, earn Snow White’s D-Link here, despite not interacting with her in any way.
 I suppose the D-Link does have more to do with the dwarfs than Snow White herself, so why not?